Tamschi/Abstraction-Haven-Backup/ckgxtoxo8057pwrs174dqhcsi.md

 🎨 *The image displayed on my watch is unsafe!Ferris by @&zwj;whoisaldeka on Twitter, first posted [here](https://twitter.com/whoisaldeka/status/674465785557860353) under CC-BY... though *technically* speaking I downscaled the SVG version that's in the Rustonomicon.*

 I recently succeeded at writing a watch app for my old Kickstarter Pebble and made some discoveries in the process that may be interesting to others working on similar projects or FFI bindings in general.
-This post is part one of a two-part series, with the other covering some tricks you can use when wrapping an OOP C API.
+This post is part one of a two-part series, with the other (planned to be) covering some tricks you can use when wrapping an OOP C API.

 <!-- TODO: Change this back to "`nightly-2020-10-31` (🎃&zwj;boo!)" once available. -->
 💁‍♂️ *Some of the advice in this post hinges on the e.g. `nightly-2020-10-30` `#![feature(extern_types)]`.
 To my knowledge, there is currently no fully sound way to use fully opaque references on stable!